This page contains important information you need to know to apply to become an approved provider.

-We will send approved providers a notice of approval.
-The notice will tell you the next steps you need to take in the process.
+We will send a notice of approval which will tell you the next steps you need to take in the process.

 If you’re not approved

-You have two options if we don’t approve your application:
+You have 2 options if we don’t approve your application:

 If you reapply, you must complete a new application form.
-You should reflect on the reasons you weren’t approved set out in your notice.
-Address these reasons and add any new information that shows why you believe you meet the eligibility criteria.
+You should reflect on the reasons you weren’t approved as set out in your written notice.
+It is strongly recommended that you address these reasons and add any new information that shows why you believe you meet the eligibility criteria.

 If you choose to email us, your email must:

 - tell us why you’re making the request